Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - Value (Argentina).
 A day of skiing including rental, lunch, and a bottle of wine at dinner costs what a lift pass alone costs in Switzerland.

 - Scenery.
 The Andes are visually unlike anything in Europe or North America.
 Above-treeline volcanic terrain, vast open bowls, views that stretch to the horizon.
-It's raw and dramatic in a way that groomed European resorts aren't.
+Raw and dramatic in a way that groomed European resorts aren't.

 - Uniqueness.
 Skiing in July when your friends are at the beach creates a particular kind of satisfaction.